sober-in-the-city

 2. My voice hides behind sarcasm and negativity.

-The basic rule of improv is “yes, and,” which means that no matter what your prompt is or what your partner is saying, you accept it as true and keep growing from there.
-Throughout these exercises, I learned that when put under pressure to “yes, and” someone, I often resort to sarcasm and negativity.
+The basic rule of improv is, “Yes, and …,” which means that no matter what your prompt is or what your partner is saying, you accept it as true and keep building from there.
+Throughout these exercises, I learned that when put under pressure to “Yes, and …” someone, I often resort to sarcasm and negativity.

-For example, my improv partner and I were asked to talk about “that time we went camping together” (this obviously never happened, so we…improvised!)
-We talked about camping, then that turned into him wanting to go surfing.
-I told him “but you fall every time you try to surf.”
+For example, my improv partner and I were asked to talk about, “that time we went camping together.”
+(This obviously never happened in real life, so we … improvised!)
+We talked about camping, and then that turned into him wanting to go surfing.
+I told him, “But you fall every time you try to surf.”
 And he replied with something along the lines of “But I keep trying.”

-If I would’ve “yes, and” him, I might’ve said something like “That’s why I married a surfer” or “You always look great on that surfboard!”
+If I had actually “Yes, and …”-ed him, I might’ve said something like, “That’s why I married a surfer,” or, “You always look great on that surfboard!”
 Instead, I shut down his idea and the rest of the conversation took a different turn.

 4. I overanalyze.